The writers of the early church knew Genesis 1 couldn’t be a literal description.

 Nobody controls it—it’s not a dialogue if it’s controlled—and yet it seems to be going somewhere, no matter how many twists and turns it takes.

 It’s one of the most basic storylines underlying the entire Bible.
-We hear it every Sunday in our Eucharistic prayer: God’s constant communication summons the world from chaos into community. (“Your Spirit moved over the deep and brought all things into being.”)
+We hear it every time our community gathers for the Eucharist in our prayer of consecration: God’s constant communication summons the world from chaos into community. (“Your Spirit moved over the deep and brought all things into being.”)
 The world turns chaotic again. (“But we rebelled against you and wandered far away.”)
 And again God summons the world from chaos into community, over and over. (“And yet as a mother cares for her children you would not forget us.
 Time and again you called us to live in the fullness of your love.”)

 For us who gather in Christ’s name this storyline is lived as God draws us into the surprisingly renewed and renewing life of an executed criminal, Jesus, who through broken bread and fluid wine still summons us from chaos into the community known as the Body of Christ; the meal itself is both a realization and a summons to community through brokenness and fluidity.

-This is God’s very being for us: the relentless, self-sacrificing summons from chaos into community.
+This is God’s very being for us: the relentless, self-sacrificing summoning from chaos into community.

-That’s the ongoing dialogue we celebrate every Sunday.
+That’s the ongoing dialogue we celebrate repeatedly.
 It’s a concentrated form of the dialogue happening everywhere.
 It’s not a literal dialogue.
 (Remember St. Augustine?)
-But calling it a dialogue deepens our awareness, opens us us to the utter mystery of what happens around, in and through us to make us … us.
+But calling it a dialogue deepens our awareness, opens us us to the utter mystery of what happens around, in and through us to make us … us, not just a nameless bunch of molecules.

-Darwin called this dialogue “natural selection.”
-He wasn’t wrong.
-The very nature of things displays a mutually selective process, often devastating, yet issuing in unpredictable forms of community.
+When Darwin introduced his theory of natural selection he was inadvertently calling attention to the more easily observable aspects of this dialogue: The very nature of things displays a mutually selective process, often devastating, yet issuing in unpredictable forms of community.

-But some of us, with these ancient storytellers, call this process, inherent in the very nature of things, a sort of dialogue, and I don’t think we’re wrong either.
-We just see things in more expansive and engaging terms.
+Instead of being threatened, many of us, like Moore and these ancient storytellers, call this process, inherent in the very nature of things, not a mechanism but a sort of dialogue, and I don’t think we’re wrong.
+We just see things in more expansive and engaging terms than could be allowed in the natural sciences.

 In Genesis 1 God says this dialogue is not only natural but good.
 Yes, it can be devastating beyond words, but the dialogue is going somewhere, somewhere good, no matter how many twists and turns it takes.